 In addition to keeping moisture out, a basement that is properly insulated can save you money on your energy bill.
 This is because unfinished walls and floors in basements allow drafts to seep in between the tiny crevices and spaces.
 When you eliminate these spaces, you are able to keep the warm air out during summer months, and the cold air out during the winter.

-There are several materials and insulation techniques to prevent moisture and mould:
+There are several materials and basement insulation techniques to prevent moisture and mould:

 Framing a basement is another critical step in protecting your basement from moisture and mould.
 In order to adequately frame a wall, the first thing we do is seal the wall by applying a waterproofing product.
 If your walls are damp, we take extra care to dry out the walls first with a humidifier before applying the sealant.